^

 Antibiotics for tuberculosis in adults

-Antibiotic effective in the treatment of tuberculosis
+Antibiotic effective in treating tuberculosis

 Sensitivity of tuberculosis to antibiotics

-Indications Antibiotics for tuberculosis
+Indications antibiotics for tuberculosis

 Release form